rohityadav-sas/Adobe-Firefly-Image-Downloader-Without-Watermark---Chrome-Extension/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, feel free to create an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License].

 ## Disclaimer
 This extension is developed independently and is not affiliated with Adobe Firefly.
 Use it responsibly and at your own risk.